commander-cli/commander/README.md

 The `ssh` node type will execute tests against a configured node using ssh.

+**Limitations:**
-**Limitations:** The `inhereit-env` config is disabled for ssh hosts, nevertheless it is possible to set env variables
+ - The `inhereit-env` config is disabled for ssh hosts, nevertheless it is possible to set env variables
+ - Private registries are not supported at the moment

 ```yaml
 nodes: # define nodes in the node section